stryn26/stryn26/README.md

 # 💫 About Me:

-hello my name is arif sutriyono student at Universitas Teknologi Digital Indonesia<br>iam interesting at Backend engineer, IOT engineer and Linux system administrator, currently I am learning django
+hello my name is arif sutriyono As an enthusiastic fresh graduate, I possess skills in backend development using technologies like PHP (CodeIgniter and Laravel), Node.js (Express.js), and a strong understanding of DevOps and IoT.
+With an educational background in Computer Engineering, I am committed to continuous learning and growth in the technology industry.

 ## 🌐 Socials: